SerbanUntu/ray-tracer/README.md

 The ray tracer follows a modular architecture with clear separation between geometric primitives, materials, and rendering logic.
 The main rendering loop iterates through screen pixels, generates multiple rays per pixel for anti-aliasing, and traces each ray through the scene using recursive ray casting.

 The material system uses polymorphism to handle different surface interactions, with each material implementing its own scattering function.
-The object system provides a unified interface for intersection testing and normal calculation across different geometric primitives.
+The shapes system provides a unified interface for intersection testing and normal calculation across different geometric primitives.

 ## Usage